hboukiili/push_swap/README.md

 rrb: reverse rotate b - shift down all elements of stack b by 1.
 The last element becomes the first one.
 rrr: rra and rrb at the same time.
 Compilation
-Compile checker: make checker

-Compile push_swap: make push_swap
+Compile push_swap: make

-Compile both: make
+Compile bonus: make bonus

 Execute
 checker: ./checker 0 2 3 1 then program's waiting for user input